 The company grew and I prospered, but in 2002 my wife, my teenage sweetheart, died suddenly.
 Having raised two wonderful daughters, dispersed with families of their own, I sold out to retire, remarried and moved to my current address in Petworth, West Sussex.

-Late in life I discovered that I was dyslexic and found success in another passion – writing.
+Late in life I was diagnosed with dyslexia and found success in another passion – writing.
 In my first year of appointment as R Cdre.
-House for the Chichester Yacht Club, I ordered a revamp of the Club’s magazine, put the publication on a digital footing and appointed a new editorial team.
-I remain responsible for production but still write a monthly column and in 2014 I was awarded the Club's Writer's Cup.
+House for the Chichester Yacht Club, I ordered a revamp of the Club’s magazine and put the publication on a digital footing with popular success.
 An acclaimed poet, I am a prize-winning member of the Chichester Writer's Circle.
-I use a femme nom de plume when wishing to remain anonymous.

-During my career I had many technical papers published and I am currently researching and gathering material for my first book,exploring the phenomenon of paedophilia.
+During my career I had many technical papers published and I am currently researching and gathering material for a book,exploring the phenomenon of paedophilia.

 Please see my News pages.